-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status S1.07 2/26/2020 Jim Wallace that may have to be pumped into temporary detention facilities before it is discharged into the appropriate waterway.
-Water storage tanks would be located at the intake, tunnel shaft, pumping plant, and Southern Forebay sites to reuse most of the dewatering flows for dust control and concrete, slurry, or grout production at the construction site.
+ID # Date Requester Questions/Comments Response Responder Date Responded Response Status \$1.07 2/26/2020 Jim Wallace I'd like to know what pumping rate DCA anticipates, this would Water storage tanks would be located at the intake, tunnel shaft, pumping plant, and Southern Forebay sites to reuse most of the dewatering flows for dust control and concrete, slurry, or grout production at the construction site.
 This would require on-site water treatment facilities to treat the dewatering flows prior to conveyance into the storage tanks.
 Flows that cannot be stored for reuse due to dewatering flow production schedules would need to be discharged to adjacent waterways.
 A National Pollutant Discharge Elimination System (NPDES) permit would be required for all discharges and would regulate flows and water quality.
 It is anticipated that some level of water treatment would be required, including sediment removal.
 Phil Ryan 5/27/2020 Responded S1.08 2/26/2020 David Gloski I would defer to the locals.
 However I would like one more thing considered.
 I believe one of the intake areas should be left as a park/picnic/marina/education center.
 With that in mind for the end, would one site be better that the other?
 Would it be better to be close to Hood for Hood to benefit for weekend vendors or held with other business?
 The DCA is in the process of collecting suggestions and ideas on community benefits and site reuse as part of the project.
 When the DCA has compiled this information, we look forward to discussions with the communities about community benefits and how the DCA can be a part of the vision, and avoid duplication of efforts while working with other groups and individuals also interested in the Delta.
-Gwen Buchholz 5/27/2020 Responded 2/26/2020 David Gloski At this time, the potential for effect of workers on local businesses in Hood has not been identified at this time.
+5/27/2020 Responded S1.09 2/26/2020 David Gloski Would these busses keep workers from engaging with Hood businesses?
+Is that good or bad?
+At this time, the potential for effect of workers on local businesses in Hood has not been identified at this time.
 In previous studies, local Delta businesses provided comments that additional business from construction workers could be beneficial.
 However, if the additional business resulted in loss of existing patrons due to traffic and business congestion, the effects may not be beneficial especially after the construction activities.
 Changes in local and regional economics due to implementation of the alternatives will be analyzed in the EIR.
-Jim Lorenzen 5/27/2020 Responded 51.09 Would these busses keep workers from engaging with Hood businesses?
-Is that good or bad?
+5/27/2020 Responded